Hit NJ's Ski Slopes This Winter

 Carrie Calzaretta, from Brick, NJ, was founding editor of Family Vacation Critic, and has published many articles about traveling with kids.

 Ready to take the show on the road?
-Here are some ski slopes beyond the NJ border:
+Here are our favorite slopes beyond the NJ border:

 - Camelback Mountain Resort, Tannersville, PA